salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 The default value for `href` is `undefined` in the `SVGScriptElement.prototype`.
 Access to the raw `window` object could be attained by running scripts using the SVG `<script>` element.

 To ensure that JavaScript code loaded through an SVG `<script>` element runs in the sandbox, Lightning Web Security evaluates the script source in the same sandbox before the browser evaluates it.
 This preemptive evaluation prevents the native behavior of the SVG `<script>` element from triggering.

-Lightning Web Security stores the value of `href` in a different attribute `data-distorted-href`.
-LWS fetches the script file using an XHR request and sets the `href` attribute value to a distorted value that uses the script fetched by LWS.
-The browser then reads the distorted value of the `href` attribute, which kicks off the evaluation process in the sandbox.

-These steps ensure that different browsers work as expected, while preventing them from running script source before LWS can evaluate it.

 ### Distorted Behavior